letsfunky/testing-guide/GUIDE.md

 - Output-based testing
 - State-based testing
 - Communication-based testing
+- Among the three,
+  - the output-based style produces tests of the highest quality,
+  - state-based testing is the second-best choice,
+  - and communication-based testing should be used only occasionally.

 ## 1.4.5 Happy Path vs Edge Case
 - check as many of the business scenario’s edge cases as possible with unit tests;